-Every day, in classrooms and rehearsal rooms across the United States, music educators dedicate themselves to reaching all students with life-changing musical experiences.
-What parents, administrators, and the wider community have not always had the opportunity to observe, however, is the months of practice and rehearsals, and the process of learning that takes place in the music classroom and on the stage.
+Every day, in music programs across the United States, music educators dedicate themselves to reaching all students with life-changing musical experiences.
+What parents, administrators, and the wider community have not always had the opportunity to observe, however, is the months of practice and rehearsals, and the process of learning that takes place in the music classroom—whether virtual or distanced in person.

 Each school year provides an opportunity for music educators to show that process through “informances”—when students demonstrate various learning stages—before the performances at the end of that process.
 This is a wonderful opportunity for students to show their growth and learning in the music classroom—and for educators to share the incredible work they are doing in their music programs.
 NAfME also celebrates the music program leaders, superintendents, school boards, parents, and local businesses that support their local schools’ music programs and the difference music makes for all students.

-NAfME encourages teachers and music education advocates to share on social media how their schools are celebrating music education, using the hashtags #MusicChangesLives and #MIOSM and tagging “@NAfME”.
+NAfME encourages teachers and music education advocates to share on social media how their schools are celebrating music education, using the hashtags #MusicTheSoundOfMyHeart and #MIOSM and tagging “@NAfME”.

-This year NAfME has provided MIOSM lesson plans for twenty songs, including resources from the Library of Congress, instructional goals and objectives, connections to the National Core Arts Standards learned in each lesson, worksheets, and more.
-Additionally, music educators can join in the “biggest school chorus in the world” with American Young Voices, which has provided lesson plans, teaching aims and objectives, sheet music, vocal tracks, and more for the song “Pinwheels.”
-NAfME has also provided classroom materials for MIOSM that teachers can share with their students as they celebrate how “Music Changes Lives” in their classrooms and schools.
+This year NAfME has provided MIOSM lesson plans for twenty-five songs, including resources from the Library of Congress, instructional goals and objectives, connections to the National Core Arts Standards learned in each lesson, worksheets, and more.
+Additionally, music educators can join in the “biggest school chorus in the world” (at home!) with American Young Voices, which has provided lesson plans, lyrics, vocal tracks, and more for the song “Sing From Your Heart.”
+And on June 15 at 11:00 AM EDT, Young Voices will come together for the “biggest sing” of the Bill Withers’ classic “Lovely Day.”
+NAfME has also provided classroom materials for MIOSM that teachers can share with their students as they celebrate how “Music.
+The Sound of My Heart” connects with students and communities.
 All of these items are available at nafme.org/MIOSM.